Call:(08) 9250 4575

 We need YOUR help, Green Lifers!

 And at GLSC - we've got some good news from one of our Team members.
-Brody, our Production Manager, and his partner Sharna, welcomed their new baby daughter into the world early September.
-(Pictured right) Welcome, Alyse!
+Brody, our Production Manager, welcomed his new baby daughter into the world early September.
 We wish you all every happiness - and lots of sleep. :-D

 If you're looking to expand your fruiting garden this Spring, Joe Tassone (Tass 1 Trees - right next door) is having his auction on Saturday, 19th September.
 There's always a few bargains to be had, so come on down and check out his range and come and say Hi to us @ GLSC.